matrix-org/matrix-spec-proposals/proposals/4016-streaming-e2ee-file-transfer.md

   traffic patterns (constant size blocks isn’t necessarily enough, as you’d still leak the traffic patterns)
 * Is encrypting a sequence number in block header (with authenticated encryption) sufficient to mitigate reordering attacks?
+  * When doing random access, the reader has to trust the server to serve the right blocks after a discontinuity
 * The resulting lack of atomicity on file transfer means that accidentally uploaded files may leak partial contents to other users, even if they're cancelled.
 * Clients may well wish to scan untrusted inbound file transfers for malware etc, which means buffering the inbound